Perhaps some of the below facts aren’t that useful outside of a pub quiz but they’re fascinating nonetheless.

 Most people know that lionfish are a threat to Bermuda’s reefs, but only some know the ecology behind this threat.
 In their native range, lionfish are opportunistic hunters, only catching prey very infrequently.
 As a result, they have evolved the ability to slow their metabolic processes in times when prey cannot be found.
 They can keep this up for up to 3 months, and only lose 10% of their body mass.

 However, in non-native oceans they have no predators, and appear to catch much more prey than in their native range.
-Their stomachs can expand up to 30 times its usual size to accommodate a glut of prey, another adaptation facilitated by prey scarcity in its native range.
+Their stomachs can expand up to 30 times their usual size to accommodate a glut of prey, another adaptation facilitated by prey scarcity in its native range.

 The lionfish are so voracious that many of them have developed fatty liver disease and obesity.
 Studies have shown that they eat 7.5 times their normal food intake in non-native ranges.

-2. Bermuda Used to have Wild Canaries
+2. Bermuda Used to Have Wild Canaries

 The canary was deliberately introduced to Madeira in the 1930s, and colonised Bermuda soon after.
-The canary was a sunny, tropical bird and a happy resident by all accounts, however their numbers declined dramatically after the population of Bermuda cedars was decimated in the 1940s because they presumably relied on the trees heavily for food and nesting sites.
+The canary was a sunny, tropical bird and a happy resident by all accounts, however, their numbers declined dramatically after the population of Bermuda cedars was decimated in the 1940s because they presumably relied on the trees heavily for food and nesting sites.
 The canary became extinct in Bermuda sometime in the 1960s.

 3. Invasive Trees Help Herons to Nest

-The brazil pepper tree, or Mexican pepper tree is now a feature of Bermudian forests.
-The trees are native to south America and invasive in Bermuda’s terrestrial habitat.
+The brazil pepper tree, or Mexican pepper tree, is now a feature of Bermudian forests.
+The trees are native to South America and invasive in Bermuda’s terrestrial habitat.
 In 1950, it was imported as an ornamental garden plant.